Applications of the Kuznetsov formula on GL(3): the level aspect: Kloosterman sums

 \textbf{Proof.} This follows from the previous lemma and the following simple observation.
 Let $\chi$ be a primitive character modulo $p$, and let $S$ be a $p^{\alpha}$-periodic function with $\alpha \geq 1$.
 Then

 where as usual $\tau(\chi)$ denotes the Gau{\ss} sum (a complex number of absolute value $p^{1/2}$).
-We apply this formula for all six summation variables in \eqref{shat} and estimate the various $\beta$-sums trivially.
-Then we apply Lemma \ref{peter1} with $\gamma \leq \rho + 1$.
+We apply this formula for all six summation variables in \eqref{shat} and estimate the various $\beta$-sums trivially (this produces an extra factor of $p^{ 6/2} = p^3$).
+Then we apply Lemma \ref{peter1} with $\gamma \leq \rho + 1$ and $\delta = 0$.

 \begin{lemma} Let $\chi$ be a primitive non-quadratic character modulo a prime $p$, $\alpha_1, \alpha_2 \geq 3$, $(d, p) = 1$.
 Then

 \end{lemma}

 \textbf{Proof.} We start with the observation that a Gau{\ss} sum